-Note: This is a CrackWatch community website for crack status and release updates.
-No downloads, torrents, or repacks.
+Community website for crack status & release tracking — no downloads, torrents or repacks.

 Resident Evil Requiem reportedly gets a proper Denuvo crack from voices38